maryamsh62/Tableau-Portfolio-Project---British-Airways-Review/README.md

  The dashboard shows that British Airways’ customer satisfaction is **generally low to middling** over the 2016–2023 period:
 - The overall average rating is 4.2, while sub-scores are modest: Cabin Staff Service 3.3, Ground Service 3.0, Seat Comfort 2.9, Value for Money 2.8, Food & Beverages 2.4, and Entertainment only 1.4.
 Entertainment and food clearly stand out as the weakest parts of the experience.

 - The monthly trend in overall ratings is unstable.
-From 2016 to 2019, scores hover around mid-range levels, but from 2020 onward, there are several sharp declines and more months with ratings below 4, indicating increasing inconsistency and a gradual downward shift in customer satisfaction.
+From 2016 to 2019, scores hover around mid-range levels.
+Still, from 2020 onward, there are several sharp declines and more months with ratings below 4, indicating increasing inconsistency and a gradual downward shift in customer satisfaction.

 - Customer satisfaction varies by country, with some markets showing noticeably lower average ratings (darker shaded regions on the map), indicating that the perceived quality of service is not uniform across the network.

-- By aircraft type, Boeing 747-400 has the highest average rating (4.7), followed by Boeing 747, 787, and 777 (≈4.4) and A320 (4.3).
-At the lower end, A321 scores 3.6 and A319/777-200 around 3.8.
+- By aircraft type, Boeing 747-400 has the highest average rating (4.7), followed by Boeing 747, 787, and 777 (≈4.4), and A320 (4.3).
+At the lower end, the A321 scores 3.6, and the A319/777-200 around 3.8.
 The “Various” group attracts the highest number of reviews but only a moderate rating (4.1), highlighting that not all fleets deliver the same level of satisfaction.

 ## Conclusion